 - Less handling.
 Fewer stops means less handling of PTL cargo, which is an important consideration if you’re looking to minimize risk of damage to fragile freight.

 Prepping a PTL shipment essentially involves three steps: packing/wrapping, measuring, and labeling.
 Using extreme accuracy and care at each step is key.
 When boxing or crating items, sort and individually wrap them in plastic, adding protective padding for fragile items, and properly label each box.
 For pallets, stack boxes from heaviest to lightest, and encase the entire pallet in stretch wrap to ensure loose items remain in place.

 Next, carefully measure the freight’s weight, length, height, and width.
 Finally, create a bill of lading (BOL) that includes your contact information, pickup and delivery sites, packaging used, item descriptions and dimensions, and shipping instructions.

 Quickly & Easily Book A PTL Shipment

 When you’re ready to book a PTL shipment, turn to FR8Star.
-Our free service connects shippers with expert brokers and drivers who are qualified to handle all types of hauling modes, including PTL shipments.
-Within FR8Star’s network, you will find thousands of insured PTL carriers from which to solicit bids.
+Our free service connects shippers with expert transport companies who are qualified to handle all types of hauling modes, including PTL shipments.
+Within FR8Star’s network, you will find thousands of insured PTL transport companies from which to solicit bids.

-Start by getting free hauling estimates for your specific PTL shipment, compare your bids and brokers, and get your PTL shipments to its destination.
+Start by getting free hauling estimates for your specific PTL shipment, compare your bids and transport companies, and get your PTL shipments to its destination.
 FR8Star’s dedicated customer service team is there to ensure a hassle-free experience every step of the way.